i2group/analyze/documentation/java-api/Configuring-the-audit-logging-to-database-example-project.md

 # Configuring the 'audit logging to database' example project

 In i2 Analyze, you can use audit logging to record information about user activity in the Information Store.
 To do so, you must write and configure an implementation of the `IAuditLogger` interface.
-In Developer Essentials, i2provides the `opal-audit-database-example` example, which writes audit logging information to a relational database.
+In Developer Essentials, i2 provides the `opal-audit-database-example` example, which writes audit logging information to a relational database.

 ## Before you begin

 You must have a development deployment of i2 Analyze and a configured development environment.
 For more information, see [Preparing to use i2 Analyze Developer Essentials](Preparing-to-use-i2-Analyze-Developer-Essentials.md).

-For its relational database, the example uses the same instance of DB2 as i2 Analyze, and as a result it has no additional requirements.
+For its relational database, the example uses the same instance as i2 Analyze, and as a result it has no additional requirements.

 ## About this task